The Provincial Tramways Company: Gosport and Fareham

 Gosport Street Tramways Company started a horse tramway in Gosport in 1882 but in 1883 the company was amalgamated with the Portsmouth operation and the Gosport trams were subsequently operated by the Portsmouth Street Tramways Company.

-The Gosport tramway was extended to Fareham and electrified starting in 1906 and a new company The Gosport & Alverstoke Electric Lighting Company was formed to operate the power station at Hoeford, this supplied electricity to both the tramway and local domestic users.
+The Gosport tramway was extended to Fareham and electrified starting in 1906 and a new company, the Gosport and Alverstoke Electric Lighting Company, was formed to operate the power station at Hoeford, this supplied electricity to both the tramway and local domestic users.

 Subsequently, in 1929 the Gosport to Fareham tramway was closed and replaced by an expanded bus operation at the same time the Portsmouth Street Tramways Company was renamed to Gosport and Fareham Omnibus Company.
-This was a statutory company under the terms of the 1929 Gosport and Fareham Omnibus Services Bill and this company continued bus operations in Gosport and Fareham until 1983.
+This was a statutory company under the terms of the Gosport and Fareham Omnibus Services Act 1929, and this company continued bus operations in Gosport and Fareham until 1983.